Please Rotate Your Device

 For example, if he increased the net rent to $22, his profit would increase by $2,000 annually, while also offering a $1,000 annual savings to prospective tenants vs. Building 1.

-It depends.
 Most landlords like high net rental rates (a brilliant observation brought to you by our research department).

 The real benefit is the powerful value it has on building valuation (think of it as every dollar of net rent is about a 6x multiple on the value of the building).